SeungWon-git/SeungWon-git/README.md

     <details>
      <summary><i>Details</i></summary>

-     * It's a CO-OP multi-play zombie survivor game.
+     * This is a CO-OP multiplay zombie survivor game.
      * Developed with <b>Unreal Engine 5</b>.
      * A team project with three members: two client developers (including me) and one server developer.
        * My main contribution was developing <i><b>zombie AI based on a custom Behavior Tree model</b></i>.